ppy/osu-wiki/news/2021-11-08-performance-points-star-rating-updates.md

 The intention behind this change is to accommodate for future improvement, as there are a handful of players who have proven themselves to be competent at such high speeds.

-As an added bonus, the star ratings of absurdly fast maps are now measured more accurately, which means you can gawk as much as you’d like at the now even-higher star ratings on them.
+As an added bonus, the star ratings of absurdly fast maps are now measured more accurately, which means you can gawk as much as you'd like at the now even-higher star ratings on them.

 ### Minor changes

 Alongside all those big changes above, there are some changes on the smaller side of things:

-- [Sliderbreaks are now approximated into the total miss count](https://github.com/ppy/osu/pull/15086) in performance calculation, following [**StanR**](https://osu.ppy.sh/users/7217455)’s pull request.
+- [Sliderbreaks are now approximated into the total miss count](https://github.com/ppy/osu/pull/15086) in performance calculation, following [**StanR**](https://osu.ppy.sh/users/7217455)'s pull request.
 This is guessed by comparing the achieved combo to the maximum combo possible on a map.
 - [Instant spinners no longer give an insane amount of strain](https://github.com/ppy/osu/pull/14217), thanks to [**StanR**](https://osu.ppy.sh/users/7217455).
 This fixes maps [such as this one](https://osu.ppy.sh/beatmapsets/814850#osu/1901200), which abused this.
 - Joz spotted that the initial strain for skills started at 1, not 0.
 [This has been fixed](https://github.com/ppy/osu/pull/15014).
 - In preparation for osu!lazer, difficulty calculation for [the Blinds mod](https://github.com/ppy/osu/pull/14921) and [the Relax mod](https://github.com/ppy/osu/pull/14942) has been added by [**Apo11o**](https://osu.ppy.sh/users/9558549).